Welcome to Mines and casa!

 Step 1- Review evaluated transfer credit

-Evaluated transfer credit will initially be displayed through your Applicant Portal and will be transferred to Trailhead once you have submitted your intent to enroll at Mines, known as IE’d.
+Evaluated transfer credit may be seen in Trailhead (in DegreeWorks tool and on your unofficial transcript) once you have submitted final transcripts and your intent to enroll at Mines (known as your IE).
 Transfer credit is applied to your academic program on a course-by-course basis and will be grouped by transfer institution in your unofficial transcript.

 You can see how your transfer credit has been applied to your academic program through DegreeWorks, Mines’ degree audit system.
 Transfer credit will be marked with a T and will have a green checkmark if the course met a specific Mines requirement.